funkhaus/vuehaus/README.md

     * `$lt-phone: "only screen and (max-width: 750px)";`
     * `$lt-phone-landscape: "only screen and (max-width: 750px) and (orientation: landscape)";`

+## Deploying
+Vuepress comes with [fh-deploy](https://www.npmjs.com/package/fh-deploy) to make deploying your site as easy as possible.

+After running `npm install`, `.deploy.config.example.js` will rename itself to `.deploy.config.js`, which is .gitignored by default.
+The only things you should need to change in this config file are:

+* Your desired host
+* The port number (22 for SFTP)
+* Your username
+* Your password
+* The target directory to deploy to

+After that, you can run `npm run deploy`, which automatically runs `npm run build` and sends your files to your server!

+__Important note from fh-deploy readme:__

+Running fh-deploy will automatically overwrite any files of the same name on your server WITHOUT prompting. __Assume your remote files are going to be overwritten as soon as you run fh-deploy and make sure you keep up-to-date backups!__

 ## Recommended Reading
 Not Vuepress-specific reading material, but rather good practices and articles.